 In its spread across the country and gradual supplanting of other emancipation celebrations, Juneteenth has always retained that sense of belatedness.
 It is the observance of a victory delayed, of foot-dragging and desperate resistance by white supremacy against the tide of human rights, and of a legal freedom trampled by the might of state violence.
 As the belated emancipation embedded in the holiday foretold generations of black codes, forced labor, racial terror, police brutality, and a century-long regime of Jim Crow, it also imbued the holiday with a sense of a Sisyphean prospect of an abridged liberty, with full citizenship always taunting and tantalizing, but just one more protest down the road.

 Only three living souls truly know what happened in the next split second.
-Yanez claims he believes Castile was reaching for the gun when the officer chose to open fire multiple times at close range, killing Castile.
-Reynolds’s Facebook Live video shows the horrific, bloody aftermath, along with Reynolds’s claims Castile was merely reaching for his identification, and not his gun.
+Yanez claims that he believed Castile was reaching for the gun when the officer chose to open fire multiple times at close range, killing Castile.
+Reynolds’s Facebook Live video shows the horrific, bloody aftermath, along with Reynolds’s claims that Castile was merely reaching for his identification, not his gun.
 Nevertheless, on Friday a jury decided that Yanez’s version would carry the weight of truth.
 The script had been written.
 Castile was as good as dead from the moment Yanez allegedly feared for his life, and the law stood behind his killer.

-Now Lyles and Castile are two of the latest additions to a group as old as blackness, a list of black names and bodies trampled under the heel of state violence.
+Lyles and Castile are two of the latest additions to a group as old as blackness, a list of black names and bodies trampled under the heel of state violence.
 That list itself is a subset of the lives ruined or ended by white supremacy’s iron grasp.
 Their addition to that tradition—and the expected denial of justice in Castile’s case—make this Juneteenth an even more bittersweet celebration than usual.

-In the spirit of that 1968 observance, it is clear that now more than ever Juneteenth is a necessary cornerstone of the American tradition, and a worthy public holiday today.
+In the spirit of that 1968 observance, it is clear that now more than ever, Juneteenth is a necessary cornerstone of the American tradition, and a worthy public holiday today.
 It is worthy because of the dizzying contradiction at its core—and all American holidays have at least a touch of contradiction.
 It is both a second Independence Day and a reminder of ongoing oppression and continuing forms of stricture.
 It is a memorial to the dead and a remonstrance to those who killed them.
 It is a clear articulation of the fact that America can never be free until her people are free, and a celebration of the people who have worked to make it so.
 Juneteenth is the purest distillation of the evils that still plague America, and a celebration of the good people who fought those evils.
 It is tragedy and comedy, hope and setbacks.

 The enslaved people who experienced the rapture of emancipation on this day 152 years ago likely couldn’t have predicted the exact path the country has taken since.
-But they knew with the marrow of their bones and the scars on their backs that their victory had come at the greatest possible cost.
-They knew the impossible ardor that would be required to pick of the pieces of their broken families and leave their descendants with a better life, and they continued to celebrate Juneteenth even as it became clear that America would not so easily yield them its embrace.
+But they knew in the marrow of their bones and the scars on their backs that their victory had come at the greatest possible cost.
+They knew the impossible ardor that would be required to pick up the pieces of their broken families and leave their descendants with a better life, and they continued to celebrate Juneteenth even as it became clear that America would not so easily yield them its embrace.
 Their hearts rejoiced in victory, with a joy that could not be stolen.